nikiroo/fanfix/README.md

 # Fanfix

-Fanfix is a small Java program able to download stories from some supported websites and render them offline.
+Fanfix is a small Java program that can download stories from some supported websites and render them offline.

 It will convert from a (supported) URL to an .epub file for stories or a .cbz file for comics (a few other output types are also available, like Plain Text or LaTeX).